Reynaldo Hahn: Early years

-Hahn was born in Caracas, Venezuela, on 9 August 1874, the youngest child of Carlos (né Karl) Hahn (1822–1897) and his wife Elena María née de Echenagucia (1831–1912).
+Reynaldo Hahn de Echenagucia was born in Caracas, Venezuela, on 9 August 1874, the youngest child of Carlos (né Karl) Hahn (1822–1897) and his wife Elena María née de Echenagucia (1831–1912).
 Carlos Hahn, the eldest son of a Jewish family in Hamburg, emigrated to Venezuela in 1845 at the age of twenty-two, making a highly successful business career there.
 He converted to Roman Catholicism to marry Elena de Echenagucia; she was of Spanish descent on her father's side and Dutch-English on her mother's.
-When his friend and associate Antonio Guzmán Blanco became president of the country in 1876, Carlos became Blanco's financial adviser.
+When his friend and associate Antonio Guzmán Blanco became president of the country in 1870, Carlos became Blanco's financial adviser.
 The Hahns had eleven or twelve children, nine of whom lived to adulthood.
 Reynaldo, known as "Nano", was the youngest, twenty years younger than his eldest brother.
 He was brought up speaking fluent German, Spanish and (having a British nanny) English.

 When Blanco's first term of office came to an end in 1877, the Hahn family left Venezuela and settled in Paris, where they had relations and well-connected friends.
 It was France that, as a 21st-century writer put it, would "determine and define Hahn's musical identity in later life".
-Among the family's Parisian friends was Princess Mathilde, niece of Napoleon I; the young Hahn sang for her, and made his public debut at the age of six, at a musical soirée in her drawing room.
+Among the family's Parisian friends was Princess Mathilde, niece of Napoleon I; at a musical soirée in her drawing room, the young Hahn made his public debut as a singer at the age of six.
 He began composition lessons with an Italian teacher when he was eight.